-Kelly was 24 years old when she signed up for Quantify, after struggling for years with debilitating fatigue that had developed seemingly out of nowhere.
+Kelly was 24 years old when she signed up for Quantify, after struggling for years with chronic fatigue, and not getting anywhere with conventional medicine.

 Her primary care doctor had ordered a complete blood count (CBC), comprehensive metabolic panel (CMP), and thyroid-stimulating hormone (TSH) to investigate what was going on, but when her test results came back normal, he didn’t have any ideas, other than the possibility that Kelly was “just stressed.”